wangkingh/SeisHandler/README.md

 my_array.filter(criteria=criteria,threads=4)

-# group seis files by labels
+# Group seis info files by labels
-# the output is a dictionary, whose key is a comined label
+# The output is a dictionary, whose key is a combined label {staiton,time} e.g.
-my_array.group(['station','time'])
+# The output is my_array.files_group
+my_array.group(['station', 'time'])

-# re-orgainze files by labels
+# re-organize files by labels
-# the output is a multi-level dictionary, whose key is a label
+# The output is a multi-level dictionary whose key of every level is a label.
 my_array.organize(label_order=['station','time'],filtered=True,output_type='path')
 for station in my_array.virtual_array:
     for time in my_array.virtual_array[station]: